 Beginning of Trucking: 1890s

+The evolution of the trucking industry has come a long way since it first began.
 Before there were many paved roads, let alone highways, trucks traveling on the roads were no larger than delivery trucks.
 They used crude solid rubber tires, making the trip very rough and slow.
 Most didn’t have completely covered cabs either, letting in seasonal elements.

 Technological Innovations: 1910s

 By 1910, about 10,000 trucks were in the US, mostly used for deliveries in and around large metropolitan areas.
-In 1912, trucks were beginning to be equipped with electric lights so they could be driven at night and make up travel time that was previously spent sleeping until first light.
+In 1912, trucks were beginning to be equipped with electric lights so they could be driven at night and make up travel time that was previously spent sleeping until the first light.
 This allowed the Seattle Chamber of Commerce to sponsor a truck and driver to travel from Seattle to New York City in 1916.
 It took an entire month but convinced manufacturers and merchants that highways and truck transport were going to become essential for everything.